-A decision will be made each year by the head teacher, on the recommendation of the Lead Professional for DES and based on the actual number of pupils and staff who are disabled, as to the method of gathering the perceptions of disabled pupils and/or their parents and members of staff.
+A decision will be made each year by the headteacher, based on the actual number of pupils and staff who are disabled, as to the method of gathering the perceptions of disabled pupils and/or their parents and members of staff.
 Whether the decision is to speak to all disabled members of staff or whether it is to carry out a survey, the outcomes will be recorded, considered by Leadership, reported to Governors and acted upon accordingly.